Liposomal Glutathione – Wow

 Yes, there are some very expensive products out there.
 This is because the discovery is fairly new.
-But like most things that are awesome in regard to health, you can make your own which can help reduce the costs.
+But like most things that are awesome in regard to health, you can make your own, which can help reduce the costs.
 And I have put together a formula that I think works great!
-It works great because each ingredient works synergistically with the other and it is a powerhouse when it goes to work in your body.
-If you don’t want to make your own and you just want to try something similar out, check out the following:
+It works great because each ingredient works synergistically with the other, and it is a powerhouse when it goes to work in your body.
+If you don’t want to make your own and you want to try something similar out, check out the following:

 The Formula Components and Why It Rocks!

-Acerola – (cherry) is a significant source of vitamin C; containing as much as 1000 to 4500 milligrams per 100 grams of edible fruit.
-It also contains a large amount of Vitamin A; approximately 3400 to 12,500 IU’s per 100 grams of fruit.
+Acerola – (cherry) is a significant source of vitamin C, containing as much as 1000 to 4500 milligrams per 100 grams of edible fruit.
+It also contains a large amount of Vitamin A, approximately 3400 to 12,500 IUs per 100 grams of fruit.
 Acerola is a powerful antioxidant with the ability to manage diabetes, reduce signs of aging, prevent certain types of cancer, improve heart health, increase circulation, reduce allergic reactions, stimulate the immune system, increase eye health, protect the skin, and improve mood.
 Awesome!

-Pomegranate Juice (as a carrier/binder) – Punicalagins is an extremely powerful antioxidant found in the juice.
+Pomegranate Juice (as a carrier/binder) – Punicalagins are an extremely powerful antioxidant found in the juice.
 The juice has been found to have three times the antioxidant activity of red wine and green tea.
 These antioxidants are thought to provide several heart-protecting benefits, including reducing low-density lipoprotein (LDL, or “bad”) cholesterol.
 It has potent anti-inflammatory properties.
 It can slow down cancer cell reproduction (even breast cancer), and even induce apoptosis (cell death) in cancer cells.
 It can lower blood pressure, improve memory, fight arthritis, lower the risk of heart disease, treat erectile dysfunction, and has been shown to be beneficial against some types of bacteria, as well as the yeast Candida albicans.
 And this is just a binder we use to hold the Acerola and L-Glutathione.